pharo-project/pharo-website/site/insights.md

+title: Insights layout: default publishDate: "2023-09-15"

-This page selected some interesting presentations over the course of the year
+This page selected some interesting presentations over the course of the year.
+Feel free to contribute.

 ## Graphics
 Bloc is the new graphical framework.
 This is based on it that all the new Pharo widgets are currently designed.